alexander-hm/CS61_Database_Project/Database_Implementation.md

 ---
 ### Challenges
 - Outliers: There were a few cases where 1 or 2 values in the 1500+ rows of the `etfs.csv` had incorrect data (i.e. a decimal > 1000.0 when it should have been at most 1.0).
 They would throw errors such as `Out of range value` or `Incorrect DECIMAL value`.
 In order to handle this, I added statements in the decimal casting functions to check for these cases.
+- Data size: In certain cases, the data that was going to be imported into the decomposed tables was larger than anticipated (specifically decimal values).
+It was necessary to change the data types of attributes in these tables to accommodate this larger data.